-Practice Point 1.6.1: Treatment of hyperlipidaemia may be considered in patients with the nephrotic syndrome, particularly for patients with other cardiovascular risk factors, including hypertension and diabetes

-Practice Point 1.6.2: Use lifestyle modifications in all patients with persistent hyperlipidaemia and glomerular disease:

-- Heart-healthy diet (avoid red meat, consider a plant-based diet)

-- Increased physical activity

-- Weight reduction

-- · Smoking cessation

-Practice Point 1.6.3: consider starting a statin drug as first-line therapy for persistent hyperlipidaemia in patients with glomerular disease:

-- Assess ASCVD risk based on LDL-C, Apo B, triglyceride and (Lp(a) levels, age group, and ASCVD 'risk enhancers': - o Chronic inflammatory conditions such as SLE/RA - o History of preeclampsia - Early menopause - South Asian ancestry - o CKD - o HIV/AIDS (accuracy of ASCVD risk estimators have not been well validated for adults with chronic inflammatory disorders or HIV). - Align statin dosage intensity to ASCVD risk - Statins can be initiated in children aged >8 years with concerning family history, extremely elevated LDL-C or Lp(a), in context of informed shared decision-making and counselling with patient and family

-Practice Point 1.6.4: Consider initiation of non-statin therapy in those individuals who cannot tolerate a statin, or who are high risk ASCVD risk and fail to achieve LDL-C or triglyceride goals despite maximally tolerated statin dose:

-- Bile acid sequestrants
+Practice Point 1.6.1: Treatment of hyperlipidaemia may be considered in patients with the nephrotic syndrome, particularly for patients with other cardiovascular risk factors, including hypertension and diabetes Practice Point 1.6.2: Use lifestyle modifications in all patients with persistent hyperlipidaemia and glomerular disease: Heart-healthy diet (avoid red meat, consider a plant-based diet) Increased physical activity Weight reduction Smoking cessation Practice Point 1.6.3: consider starting a statin drug as first-line therapy for persistent hyperlipidaemia in patients with glomerular disease: Assess ASCVD risk based on LDL-C, Apo B, triglyceride and (Lp(a) levels, age group, and ASCVD 'risk enhancers': Chronic inflammatory conditions such as SLE/RA History of preeclampsia Early menopause South Asian ancestry CKD HIV/AIDS (accuracy of ASCVD risk estimators have not been well validated for adults with chronic inflammatory disorders or HIV).
+Align statin dosage intensity to ASCVD risk Statins can be initiated in children aged &gt;8 years with concerning family history, extremely elevated LDL-C or Lp(a), in context of informed shared decision-making and counselling with patient and family Practice Point 1.6.4: Consider initiation of non-statin therapy in those individuals who cannot tolerate a statin, or who are high risk ASCVD risk and fail to achieve LDL-C or triglyceride goals despite maximally tolerated statin dose: Bile acid sequestrants Fibrates Nicotinic acid Ezetimibe PCSK9 inhibitor Lipid apheresis

-- Fibrates

-- Nicotinic acid

-- Ezetimibe

-- PCSK9 inhibitor

-- Lipid apheresis

 The aetiology of hyperlipidaemia in the GN population is multifactorial, and is composed of genetic factors, diet, immunosuppressive medications and the presence of NS itself.
 We consider lifestyle modifications as primary therapy for all patients with GN, irrespective of age.
 There is a paucity of high-quality data on treatment in this group of patients, but it is sensible to refer to the guidelines that apply to the general population.
-In adults, NICE CG181 recommends starting atorvastatin at 20mg daily and increasing the dose if <40% reduction in non-HDL cholesterol is achieved (11).
+In adults, NICE CG181 recommends starting atorvastatin at 20mg daily and increasing the dose if <40% reduction in non-HDL cholesterol is achieved (10).
 Caution is needed if higher doses are required when eGFR <30 ml/min or when statins are administered with calcineurin inhibitors (CNI) due to a potential risk of myalgia/myositis.
 More RCTs are required to further assess the safety and efficacy of statins, fibrates and ezetimibe for hyperlipidaemia in glomerular disease.
-Note that fibrates and nicotinic acid are associated with a higher risk of side effects in patients with CKD with eGFR < 60 ml/min, and their use in this population is not routinely recommended (12).

-1.7 Hypercoagulability and thrombosis
+1.7 HYPERCOAGULABILITY AND THROMBOSIS